johnbe4/getSeoSitemap/README.md

     When you know how long it takes to execute all the script, you could add a cronotab timeout.

 **Warning<br>**
-**Before moving from releases lower than 4.0.0 to 4.0.0 or higher, you must drop getSeoSitemap and getSeoSitemapExec tables into your dBase.<br>**
+**Before moving from releases lower than 4.1.0 to 4.1.0 or higher, you must drop getSeoSitemap and getSeoSitemapExec tables into your dBase.<br>**
 **Do not save any file with name that starts with sitemap in the main directory, otherwise getSeoSitemap script could cancel it.<br>**
-**The robots.txt file must be present into the main directory of the site otherwise getSeoSitemap will fail.<br>** To run getSeoSitemap faster, using a script like Geoplugin you should exclude geoSeoSitemap user-agent from that.
+**The robots.txt file must be present into the main directory of the site otherwise getSeoSitemap will fail.<br>** To run getSeoSitemap faster, using a script like Geoplugin you should exclude geoSeoSitemapBot user-agent from that.